L1NG-304/FocusFlow/README.md

-JS, HTML, CSS Pls put it in Views and thier own folder
+JS, HTML, CSS Pls put it in Public and thier own folder